 Ineichen Auctioneers have been selling watches and jewellery ever since its founding in 1973, delighting collectors and experts alike with exquisite and delicate objects from all eras of watchmaking and goldsmithery.

 Peter A. Ineichen, who founded the house, was mostly interested in the history of chronometry and began to specialize in watches and clocks.
 As the oldest auction house with a focus on watches in Switzerland, Ineichen Auctioneers has established itself as an important player in the field, even internationally.

 In 1977, Ineichen Auctioneers moved its business to new premises on C.F.-Meyerstrasse opposite quaint Belvoir-Park in Zurich, which allowed for regular conferences with art experts and friends.

 The boom years came to a halt in the mid-1980s, causing the Swiss watch industry to struggle and contract.
 A further downturn could be averted by investing in mass production, which eventually lead the interest in luxury watches to flourish again.

 Ten years after its last move, Ineichen Auctioneers relocated to Badenerstrasse in 1987 and began holding auctions in the Casino across the street, with a focus on watches, jewellery and antique toys from 1996 on.
-Exclusive wristwatches, such as Paul Newman Rolexes, panda dial Tag-Heuer Carreras or Nautilus Patek Philippes, sold to an international audience.
+Exclusive wristwatches, such as Paul Newman Rolexes, panda dial Tag-Heuer Carreras or Nautilus Patek Philippes, were sold to an international audience.

-Taking over the retail part of the business Ineichen Zurich, with the new management is determined to continue the tradition of family Ineichen, while simultaneously adapting to the new circumstances and complexities of the global market.
+Taking over the business the new management is determined to continue the tradition of family Ineichen, while simultaneously adapting to the new circumstances and complexities of the global market.
 This responsive and flexible business adjustment, keeps Ineichen interesting for long-time consumers, while also being interesting for new buyers.